 - Local contextual information and insight on hospital capacity.

-- The tool has been adapted by the Public Health Team in Cambridgeshire County Council and Peterborough City Council from a document made by Public Health England in late July 2021.
+The tool has been adapted by the Public Health Team in Cambridgeshire County Council and Peterborough City Council from a document made by Public Health England (July 2021).

 It works in a similar manner to the risk assessment tool in the ‘Purple Guide’ for managing safety at crowd events.

-This rating will determine the public health actions needed to mitigate the risk.
+This risk score will determine the public health actions needed to mitigate the risk.
 Please note the actions below are public health recommended actions.

 Other agencies may have significantly different needs for holding a Safety Advisory Group (SAG).

-- All criteria Green – no SAG needed
+- Risk score 6 to 20: Green – no SAG needed

-- Score ≥ 45 – Consider IMT to see if Health Protection (Coronavirus, Restrictions) (England) (No 3) Regulations 2020 that came into force on 18 July 2020 need to be applied
+- Score 45 or more: Red – Consider IMT to see if Health Protection (Coronavirus, Restrictions) (England) (No 3) Regulations 2020 that came into force on 18 July 2020 need to be applied

 - Event Organiser to complete and score each event – signed off by Chair of District / Peterborough SAG.